Flooded Thames in Winter 2014

 Guidance from a suitable risk assessor should be sought if crew competency is uncertain.

-Suitable risk assessors : Senior Coaches (John Hill, Jeff Bethray, Nick Kenworthy-Browne) Rowing Captain, Vice Captain.
+Suitable risk assessors : Senior Club Coaches and officials (John Hill, Jeff Bethray, Nick Kenworthy-Browne, Mary-Heather Bethray, Jon Crooks, Andy Munro, Sam Jenks, Tim Baker, Howard Jacobs, Paul Munsey) Rowing Captain, Vice Captain.

 For JUNIOR rowers, see detailed guidelines on outings and flags - see Rowing Appendix to the Falcon boat club activity and safety handbook.